yquake2/yquake2/stuff/cvarlist.md

 * Most old `r_*` cvars, but renamed to `gl_*`

+* **vid_displayrefreshrate**: Sets the displays refresh rate.
+The default `-1` let the game determine the refresh rate automatically.
+  There's little need to change that.
+If you do make sure that the refresh rate is rounded up, e.g. with a display of 59.95hz you should set `60`.
+  Otherwise the game will render too few frames.

 * **vid_renderer**: Selects the renderer library.
 Possible options are `gl1` (the default) for the old OpenGL 1.4 renderer and `gl3` for the new OpenGL 3.2 renderer.